Have I Mentioned I Am a Dwarf Today?

 - The Pasternoster Gang from Doctor Who.
-Once an Episode Madame Vastra and Jenny point out that they're lesbians even though this fact has been well established by now.
+Once per Episode Madame Vastra and Jenny point out that they're lesbians even though this fact has been well-established by now.
 And almost every line out of Proud Warrior Race Guy Strax's mouth involves either suggesting unneccessary amounts of violence or declaring that he's doing something "for the glory of the Sontaran Empire."

 - In the song "Country Boy," Aaron Lewis wants to remind you that he's a country boy by calling up every country cliche he can in the span of 4 minutes or so.
 It's basically a Jeff Foxworthy routine played straight and set to music.